Frequently Asked Questions

 Do I need a referral?

 You may need a referral based on your insurance company's policies.
-Olive Speech Therapy, PLLC accepts most MVP and Cigna insurance plans.
+Olive Speech Therapy, PLLC accepts most MVP, Cigna, Excellus insurance plans.
 Coverage will be verified prior to the first session.
 For all other insurance policies, Olive Speech Therapy, PLLC provides documentation that can be submitted for reimbursement.
 All insurance companies vary and speech/language therapy services may or may not be a covered benefit by your insurance.

 Should my child receive a speech/language evaluation?